Aromas, spicy and strong,

 preening him like a groom before his wedding.

-as if wanting to run in attempt to escape the shallow pan.
+as if wanting to stand up, just once more, in the shallow pan.

 then shoves the whole damn turkey into the oven.